McDonnell Douglas F-4 Phantom II: Production

-The F-4N (updated F-4Bs) with smokeless engines and F-4J aerodynamic improvements started in 1972 under a U.S. Navy-initiated refurbishment program called "Project Bee Line" with 228 converted by 1978.
-The F-4S model resulted from the refurbishment of 265 F-4Js with J79-GE-17 smokeless engines of 17,900 lbf (79.379 kN), AWG-10B radar with digitized circuitry for improved performance and reliability, Honeywell AN/AVG-8 Visual Target Acquisition Set or VTAS (world's first operational Helmet Sighting System), classified avionics improvements, airframe reinforcement and leading edge slats for enhanced maneuvering.
-The USMC also operated the RF-4B with reconnaissance cameras with 46 built; the RF-4B flew alone and unarmed, with a requirement to fly straight and level at 5,000 feet while taking photographs.
-They relied on the shortcomings of the anti-aircraft defenses to survive as they were unable to make evasive maneuvers.
+The F-4N (updated F-4Bs) with smokeless engines and F-4J aerodynamic improvements started in 1972 under a USN-initiated refurbishment program called Project Bee Line, with 228 converted by 1978.
+The F-4S model resulted from the refurbishment of 265 F-4Js with J79-GE-17 smokeless engines of 17,900 lbf (79.379 kN), AWG-10B radar with digitized circuitry for improved performance and reliability, Honeywell AN/AVG-8 visual target acquisition set (world's first operational helmet sighting system), classified avionics improvements, airframe reinforcement, and leading-edge slats for enhanced maneuvering.
+The USMC also operated the RF-4B with reconnaissance cameras, with 46 built; the RF-4B flew alone and unarmed, with a requirement to fly straight and level at 5,000 feet while taking photographs.
+They relied on the shortcomings of the antiaircraft defenses to survive, as they were unable to make evasive maneuvers.

 Phantom II production ended in the United States in 1979 after 5,195 had been built (5,057 by McDonnell Douglas and 138 in Japan by Mitsubishi).
-Of these, 2,874 went to the USAF, 1,264 to the Navy and Marine Corps, and the rest to foreign customers.
+Of these, 2,874 went to the USAF, 1,264 to the USN and USMC, and the rest to foreign customers.
 The last U.S.-built F-4 went to South Korea, while the last F-4 built was an F-4EJ built by Mitsubishi Heavy Industries in Japan and delivered on 20 May 1981.
-As of 2008, 631 Phantoms were in service worldwide, while the Phantoms were in use as a target drone (specifically QF-4Cs) operated by the U.S. military until 21 December 2016, when the Air Force officially ended use of the type.
+As of 2008, 631 Phantoms were in service worldwide, while the Phantoms were in use as a target drone (specifically QF-4Cs) operated by the U.S. military until 21 December 2016, when the USAF officially ended use of the type.
+As of June 2025, 98 Phantom IIs remained in service with air forces around the world.
+Greece has 17, Turkey 19, and Iran 62.
+The numbers in Iran have decreased after Israeli bombing during the 2026 war destroyed at least one F-4 at Iran's Tabriz Airbase, and many at Iran's 3rd Tactical Airbase in Hamadan Province.